php-fig/fig-standards/proposed/psr-cache.md

 ### 1.1 Quick description

 In order to save the user information into a cache system, a simple cache item is implemented which facilitates the storing of any and all possible information that a user might want to store.

-For this, the `Cache` implementation MUST be able to handle serialization of PHP objects or MUST implement / execute a serialization / deserialization of the cache item before saving/retrieving.
+For this, the `Cache` implementation MUST be able to handle any values that a user could store, including and not limited to PHP objects, null values, boolean values and so on.

-All the `TTL` references in this document are defined as the number of seconds until the user of that value will be rendered invalid.
+All the `TTL` references in this document are defined as the number of seconds until the item using it will be rendered invalid/expired/deleted from the caching system.

 ### 1.2 CacheItem

 By `CacheItem` we refer to a object that implements the `Psr\Cache\ItemInterface` interface.

-Using the cache item approach to save the user that we can guarantee that regardles of the `Cache` implementation, the user MUST always be able to retrieve the same data he expects to retrieve / saved into `Cache`.
+By using the cache item implementations will guarantee consistency across various systems and ensure that the user will always retrieve the expected data without performing any additional operations.

 ### 1.3 Cache